 This means that SurrealDB is a general-purpose databases optimised for a combination of various workloads such as operational, AI and real-time workloads.

-While SurrealDB can perform well with real-time and advanced analytical workloads, its architecture is not columnar based.
-Therefore its not optimised for large ad-hoc analytical queries in the same way as specialised columnar data warehouses.
+While SurrealDB can perform well with real-time and advanced analytical workloads, its architecture is not a columnar one.
+As such, it is not optimised for large ad-hoc analytical queries in the same way as specialised columnar data warehouses.

 SurrealDB is built using a layered approach, with compute separated from the storage.
-This allows us, if necessary, to scale up the compute layer, and the storage layer independently from each other.
+This allows you, if necessary, to scale up the compute and storage layers independently from each other.

 Read more about the architecture of SurrealDB and the supported storage engines.